Table of Contents

 What are water ionizers and what do they do?

 Water that has traveled through an ionizer machine is known as ionized water.
-A standard alkaline water ionizer contains metal plates, usually fashioned out of titanium and platinum.
+A standard alkaline water machine contains metal plates, usually titanium and platinum.
 These use the process of electrolysis to divide up the key ions in the water, resulting in a water with a more alkaline pH level.

 So why do people prefer alkaline water?
 Actually, it’s more than just a case of personal preference.
 Alkaline water is thought to reduce impact of oxidation on the body.